 Purposed Physical Therapy understands that this can be a very difficult period for you and we want to make the process as simple as we can for you.

-How Your Visit Will Be Cover Financially
+How Your Visits Can Be Cover Financially

-What is a Lien?
+What is a Letter of Protection (LOP)?

-This lien will NOT affect your credit unless we do not receive payment for our medical services.
+This LOP will NOT affect your credit unless we do not receive payment for our medical services.
 In the case that we do not receive payment for our services, your credit could be affected if we have no alternative but to turn the matter over to a collection agency after proper notice is given to you.
 This is an extremely rare occurrence with motor vehicle accident patients that receive treatment at our locations, but something we still take very seriously.